 Using State Data to Target Homeowner Assistance Fund Dollars Where Owners Are at Risk of Foreclosure

-The Homeowner Assistance Fund, which received nearly $10 billion under the American Rescue Plan Act, offers financial relief to homeowners in need.
+The Homeowner Assistance Fund (HAF), which received nearly $10 billion under the American Rescue Plan Act, offers financial relief to these homeowners in need.
 We created new estimates that use existing economic and housing market conditions to predict where owners may face the greatest risk of foreclosure to help policymakers better target HAF dollars.